-(5) Represents warrants to purchase a number of shares of common stock equal to 7% of the number of shares of common stock sold in this offering at an exercise price equal to 125% of the public offering price per share.
+- Represents warrants to purchase a number of shares of common stock equal to 7% of the number of shares of common stock sold in this offering at an exercise price equal to 125% of the public offering price per share. - Paid with the original filing of the registration statement on June 29, 2020.